Soyle-Productions/soyle-stories-user-manual/What is.../a Character.md

 - Name and (Optional) Name Variant
 - May have one or more Character arcs or none at all
 - May be a minor character within a Theme
-  - Note: if a character has a character arc within a particular theme, then by definition they cannot be a minor character within that theme.
-They would be a major character in that theme
+  - Note: If a character has a character arc within a particular theme, then by definition they cannot be a minor character within that theme.
+They would be a major character in that theme.
 - Moral Argument in a Theme
 - Perspective
 - Profile